metroproxyn/pywebnet/README.md

 ## Usage

-PyWebNet is still under development and does not include any specific features or tools at this time.
-However, I plan to add additional content in the future.
+(TBD)

 ## Contributing

 I welcome contributions from other developers!
-If you would like to contribute to PyWebNet, please contact me at [vagagn33@gmail.com](mailto:vagagn33@gmail.com).
-Thank you for your interest in PyWebNet!
+If you would like to contribute to PyWebNet, feel free to do so.

 ## License